 In August 2020, our sponsor purchased 7,906,250 founder shares for an aggregate purchase price of \$25,000, or approximately \$0.003 per share.
-In October 2020, our sponsor returned to us, at no cost, an aggregate of 1,581,250 founder shares which we cancelled, resulting in an aggregate of 6,325,000 founder shares outstanding and held by our sponsor (up to 825,000 of which are subject to forfeiture by our sponsor if the underwriters' over-allotment option is not exercised in full).
 The following table presents the number of shares and percentage of our common stock owned by our initial stockholders before and after this offering.
-The post-offering numbers and percentages presented assume that the underwriters do not exercise their over-allotment option, that our sponsor forfeits 825,000 founder shares on a pro rata basis, and that there are 27,500,000 shares of our common stock, consisting of (i) 22,000,000 shares of our Class A common stock and (ii) 5,500,000 shares of our Class B common stock, issued and outstanding after this offering.
+The post-offering numbers and percentages presented assume that the underwriters do not exercise their overallotment option, that our sponsor forfeits 1,031,250 founder shares on a pro rata basis, and that there are 34,375,000 shares of our common stock, consisting of (i) 27,500,000 shares of our Class A common stock and (ii) 6,875,000 shares of our Class B common stock, issued and outstanding after this offering.

 Before Offering After Offering

 Name and Address of Beneficial Owner (1) Number of Shares Beneficially Owned (2) Approximate Percentage of Outstanding Common Stock Number of Shares Beneficially Owned (2) Approximate Percentage of Outstanding Common Stock

-Roman DBDR Tech Sponsor LLC (3) 6,325,000 100.0% 5,500,000 20.0%
+Roman DBDR Tech Sponsor LLC (3) 7,906,250 100.0% 6,875,000 20.0%

-Dixon Doll, Jr. 6,325,000 100.0% 5,500,000 20.0%
+Dixon Doll, Jr. 7,906,250 100.0% 6,875,000 20.0%

-Dr. Donald G. Basile 6,325,000 100.0% 5,500,000 20.0%
+Dr. Donald G. Basile 7,906,250 100.0% 6,875,000 20.0%

 John C. Small

 Dixon Doll

 Alan Clingman

 Paul Misir

 Arun Abraham

-All executive officers and directors as a group (7 individuals) 6,325,000 100.0% 5,500,000 20.0%
+All executive officers, directors and director nominees as a group (7 individuals) 7,906,250 100.0% 6,875,000 20.0%

-^{} less than 1%
+\ less than 1%

-(1) Unless otherwise noted, the business address of each of the following entities or individuals is 345 Lorton Avenue, Suite 400, Burlingame, California 94010.

-(2) Interests shown consist solely of founder shares, classified as shares of Class B common stock.
-Such shares are convertible into shares of Class A common stock on a one-for-one basis, subject to adjustment, as described in the section of this prospectus entitled "Description of Securities."

-(3) Our sponsor is the record holder of such shares.
+- (1) Unless otherwise noted, the business address of each of the following entities or individuals is 345 Lorton Avenue, Suite 400, Burlingame, California 94010. - (2) Interests shown consist solely of founder shares, classified as shares of Class B common stock.
+Such shares are convertible into shares of Class A common stock on a one-for-one basis, subject to adjustment, as described in the section of this prospectus entitled "Description of Securities." - (3) Our sponsor is the record holder of such shares.
 Dr. Donald G. Basile, our Chairman and Co-Chief Executive Officer, and Dixon Doll, Jr., our Co-Chief Executive Officer, are the managing members of our sponsor.
-As such, they have voting and investment discretion with respect to the common stock held of record by our sponsor and may be deemed to have shared beneficial ownership of the common stock held directly by our sponsor.

-(4) Each of these individuals holds a direct or indirect interest in our sponsor.
+As such, they have voting and investment discretion with respect to the common stock held of record by our sponsor and may be deemed to have shared beneficial ownership of the common stock held directly by our sponsor. - (4) Each of these individuals holds a direct or indirect interest in our sponsor.
 Each such person disclaims any beneficial ownership of the reported shares other than to the extent of any pecuniary interest they may have therein, directly or indirectly.